artichikin/jawfish-couchbase/README.md

        lock.unlock();
     }

-    // you can also do non-blocking attempts to aquire the lock if (lock.aquireLock(60)) {
+    // you can also do non-blocking attempts to acquire the lock if (lock.acquireLock(60)) {
        try {
           // do your dirty business
        } finally {